II-RP is available free to iIIRG members. To download articles, you must first log-in using your membership details.

 Style guidelines: If you are an academic, it is expected that prior to submission your article will be formatted to the latest standards of the Publication Manual of the American Psychological Association (APA).
 If you are not an academic, there is no requirement for your work to conform to the format standards of the APA, however, you must reference your article (where appropriate) and the Editor/s will format it prior to publication (should it be required).
 Any consistent spelling style is acceptable.
 Use single quotation marks with double within if needed.

-If you have any questions about references or formatting your article, please contact the Editor at email@example.com (please mention the journal title in your email).
+If you have any questions about references or formatting your article, please contact the Editor, Kirk Luther, at email@example.com.

 All figures should be numbered with consecutive Arabic numerals, have descriptive captions and be mentioned in the text.
 Figures should be kept within the text.
 It is the author’s responsibility to obtain permission for any reproduction from other sources.